-Why do we feel the need to keep ‘doing’?
-Why do we struggle to rest, to be still, and to be quiet?
+Why do we feel the need to be busy and keep ‘doing’?
+Why do we struggle to rest, be still, and be quiet?
 What causes us to feel we need more and more…even though we might already have everything we need?

 THE PATTERNS THAT LIMIT